AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Registration"></a>
 ###9.6.1 registration
-The value for the registration property used in the context object must be the value provided by the LMS.
-The LMS must generate this value and pass it to the AU via the launch line.
+The value for the registration property used in the context object MUST be the value provided by the LMS.
+The LMS MUST generate this value and pass it to the AU via the launch line.

 <a name="ContextActivities"></a>
 ###9.6.2  contextActivities
-Statements with a results object (section 9.5) that include either "success” or "completion” properties must contain a contextActivities object with the "id" property of "moveon".
-Other statements must not include this property.
+Statements with a results object (section 9.5) that include either "success” or "completion” properties MUST contain a contextActivities object with the "id" property of "moveon".
+Other statements MUST NOT include this property.
 The purpose of this property is to facilitate searches of the LRS by the LMS or other reporting systems.

-All CMI5 Statements must include an object with the "id" property of "cmi5" in contextActivities.
-This purpose of this property is to identify CMI5 specific statements during LRS searches.
+All cmi5 Statements MUST include an object with the "id" property of "cmi5" in contextActivities.
+This purpose of this property is to identify cmi5 specific statements during LRS searches.

 <a name="extensions"></a>
 ###9.6.3 extensions